scott-wilson/propersquid.com.old/content/posts/another-way-to-think-about-classes.md

 print me.career()  # Prints "Wizard"
 ```

 So, asides from the class syntax, what is different?
 Instead of using a dict, I'm storing the data in variables (called attributes) that belong to the object.
 Note that I used `__` before all of my variable names.
-This makes the attribute protected, so no subclasses of the person class can use the attribute directly.
+This makes the attribute `protected`, so no `subclasses` of the person class can use the attribute directly.
 Basically, it is a way to make sure that if someone creates a programmer class that inherits from the person class, and happens to use the same attributes for something else, it won't clash and cause weird bugs.
 Also, instead of every function's first argument being `person`, it is `self`. `self` refers to the current object you're working with.
-And it is always the first argument in all functions (called methods for classes).
+And it is always the first argument in all functions (called `methods` for classes).
 You could call them something else like `tomato`, but any developer looking at your code will probably look at you odd.

 Going back to my simple class, what if I want to subclass this?
 What if I think we really need a programmer class that inherits from a person class?